 Socio Economic Profile

-The City is mainly an agricultural area, and its products include rice, corn, sugarcane, vegetables, legumes, root crops and commercial crops such as rubber, coffee, banana and pineapple.
-During the past years, corn used to be the pre-dominant crop in the city.
-But as the corn areas gave way to sugarcane, agri-farms (poultry, hog), and residential areas, sugarcane (306,600 metric tons) and rice (30,318 MT) came out now as the predominant crops in terms of production volume.
+The City of Malaybalay is mainly an agricultural area, and its products include rice, corn, sugarcane, vegetables, legumes, root crops and commercial crops such as rubber, coffee, banana and pineapple.
+In the past years, corn used to be the predominant crop in the City.
+But as the corn areas gave way to sugarcane, agri-farms (poultry & hog), and residential areas, sugarcane (306,600 metric tons) and rice (30,318 metric tons) came out recently as the predominant crops in terms of production volume.
 These products are usually sold in the local market, or in nearby municipalities of the province.
-There are also farmers producing larger volume of corn and rice who sell their products in Cagayan de Oro.
+There are also farmers producing a larger volume of corn and rice who sell their products in Cagayan de Oro.

-Given the City’s scenic natural endowments, so far only 3 spring resorts, 5 plazas/nature parks have been developed.
+The City’s scenic natural endowments have also produced spring and mountain resorts, and there are five (5) plazas/nature parks which have been developed.
 Other beautiful sites such as natural growth forest, industrial tree plantation sites, mountains, falls, rivers and caves are still to be developed for eco-tourism.